imjoseangel/terraform-azurerm-privateendpoint/README.md

 ## Deploys a Azure Private Endpoint in a given subnet for a given component

-This Terraform module deploys a Private Endpoint on Azure.
+This Terraform module deploys a Private Endpoint on Azure without DNS Private Zone.

 ### NOTES